 Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.

 Docker images can be created by Dockerfiles which can be stacked and thus form a directed graph.
-OGS-6 image definitions can be found at the ufz/dockerfiles-repo.
-Built images can be found at Docker Hub.
+OGS-6 image definitions are created with ufz/ogs-container-maker.
+Built images can be found at the GitLab Container Registry.
+You can also create images from your local source code.

 To build an image by yourself create a Dockerfile: